dedis/dela/docs/guideline.md

 ## Tests

-Tests should be named according to their specific scope of testing.
+Tests should be named according to their specific scope of testing, following the syntax `Test<scope>_<function>`.
 For instance, a unit test of a function should follow that convention:

 ```go
 // dummy.go